OGNL

-Object-Graph Navigation Language (OGNL) is an open-source Expression Language (EL) for Java, which, while using simpler expressions than the full range of those supported by the Java language, allows getting and setting properties (through defined setProperty and getProperty methods, found in JavaBeans), and execution of methods of Java classes.
+Object-Graph Navigation Language (OGNL) was an open-source Expression Language (EL) for Java, which, while using simpler expressions than the full range of those supported by the Java language, allows getting and setting properties (through defined setProperty and getProperty methods, found in JavaBeans), and execution of methods of Java classes.
 It also allows for simpler array manipulation.

 It is aimed to be used in Java EE applications with taglibs as expression language.

 OGNL was created by Luke Blanshard and Drew Davidson of OGNL Technology.
 OGNL development was continued by OpenSymphony, which closed in 2011.
-OGNL is developed now as a part of the Apache Commons.
+After that, OGNL was developed as a part of the Apache Commons.
+The project is now dormant.

-OGNL Technology
+Technology

 OGNL began as a way to map associations between front-end components and back-end objects using property names.
 As these associations gathered more features, Drew Davidson created Key-Value Coding language (KVCL).
 Luke Blanshard then reimplemented KVCL using ANTLR and started using the name OGNL.
 The technology was again reimplemented using the Java Compiler Compiler (JavaCC).

 OGNL uses Java reflection and introspection to address the Object Graph of the runtime application.
 This allows the program to change behavior based on the state of the object graph instead of relying on compile time settings.
 It also allows changes to the object graph.